ionoid/docs.ionoid.io/docs/iot-apps.md

 files are standard files format that were released several years ago, they are well supported and the tools to process them are all Open Source tools.
 If you are deploying Archive apps then please keep reading this document.
-Archive apps must include an [App yaml file](#app-yaml-format) that describes how the application will run.
+Archive apps must include an [App YAML file](#app-yaml-format) that describes how the application will run.

-- Modern [docker](https://docker.com) containers **in progress - still
+- Modern [docker](https://docker.com) containers (*in progress - still
-under development**.
+under development*).
 If you are deploying [docker container](https://docker.com) apps then please go directly to this link [docker apps](#docker-apps).

 ### App YAML Format

-Each app is described using The App yaml format.
+Each app is described using The App YAML format.
 The App yaml is a simple manifest to describe how the app should work, it is fully described in the `app.yaml` file, next section, and only works with apps that are static binaries or archive apps.